microsoft/0xDeCA10B/demo/README.md

 docker push 0xdeca10bcontainerreg.azurecr.io/public/samples/blockchain-ai/0xdeca10b-demo:latest
 ```

+(Microsoft Devs) To update the production website, see the instructions at the top of [service.Dockerfile](./service.Dockerfile).

 ## Troubleshooting Setup
 If you have problems running the setup steps related to node-gyp, then you might need to set Python 2.7 to be your default.
 Recommendation: Set up a Python 2.7 Conda environment and activate it.